PTV Vissim: Vehicle interactions

+In VISSIM, all vehicles run along links, which represent traffic moving in one direction only along a road.
+Links are joined together with Connectors.

-In VISSIM, vehicle conflict points can be modelled using Priority Rules, Conflict Areas or Signal Heads.
+Vehicle conflict points such as yielding or merging at junctions must be modeled explicitly using Priority Rules, Conflict Areas or Signal Heads.

-Signals can be modelled with fixed-time plans, or various modules such as VAP (Vehicle Actuated Programming) are available to model on-demand signals and other types of control and coordination.
+Signals can be modeled with fixed-time plans, or various modules such as VAP (Vehicle Actuated Programming) are available to model on-demand signals and other types of control and coordination.

-Versions and associated files

-Versions up to 5.40 created .INP files which used a proprietary language.
-Versions 6 and later created .INPX files which use an XML-based language.
-Both produce human-readable code: